 MY TECHNOLOGY ADDICTION

-Before I give you the details of how this Unplug Challenge will work, read how I got to this point first.
+Before I give you the details of how this Unplug from Technology Challenge will work, read how I got to this point first…

 I'm going to use some personal examples here since acknowledging an addition is the first step!
 I am WELL AWARE that these behaviors are not the best and I'm working on changing them.
 I just have to eat a little bit of humble pie before I can move forward.
 So how 'bout I start by airing my dirty laundry to the whole world first.

 I hope you feel better about yourself after reading this…